jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 ## U35: Heads and tails [U35]

 Sometimes we do not want to use `less` to see _all_ of the output from a command like grep.
 We might just want to see a few lines to get a feeling for what the output looks like, or just check that our program (or Unix command) is working properly.
 There are two useful Unix commands for doing this: head and tail.
 These commands show (by default) the first or last 10 lines of a file (though it is easy to specify more or fewer lines of output).
-So now, letâ€™s look for another pattern which might be in all the sequence files in the directory.
+So now, let's look for another pattern which might be in all the sequence files in the directory.
 If we didn't know whether the DNA/protein sequence in a FASTA files was in upper-case or lower-case letters, then we could use the `-i` option of `grep` which 'ignores' case when searching:

 	$ grep -i ACGTC * | head
 	At_proteins.fasta:TYRSPRCNSAVCSRAGSIACGTCFSPPRPGCSNNTCGAFPDNSITGWATSGEFALDVVSIQSTNGSNPGRFVKIPNLIFS